SrijanBadhya/Debsoc/Running the PES Debsoc.md

 School teachers get to be strict to get results out of students because the students can't really quit school.
 Being strict in the Debsoc and causing bad vibes just pushes people to avoid it all.
 The stance my seniors adopted in 2022 was one involving fear.
 Everyone was supposed to vote on the poll (well, actually fill a google form because Whatsapp didn't have the poll feature at the time).
 If they were missing out on that session, they had to "DM one of the heads with a very valid reason".
-One time our debate knowledge was tested.
-And we got shit on for not knowing the full form of THP even after a year in the club.
+One discord voice call, our seniors tested our debate knowledge.
+We got shit on for not knowing the full form of THP even after a year in the club.
-When numbers of attendees dropped, we were called to serious meetings where we were yelled at.
-The constant threat was that if we weren't attending enough sessions, we'd be kicked out of the club.
+When numbers of attendees dropped, we were called to serious meetings.
+The constant threat we heard was that if we didn't attend enough sessions, we'd be kicked out of the club.

 At the time I was apathetic about late night online sessions, and I adopted the stance of, "Oh if they want to kick me out so badly, I'm fine getting kicked if they remember to do it".